 It is just impractical for most when carrying luggage around.

 However, that is not to say that the town does not have it’s charm.
 I just wouldn’t stay here.

-The town has a different feel to others and reminds me of Dubrovnik with its medieval style walkways, narrow streets and old style buildings.
+The town has a different feel from others and reminds me of Dubrovnik with its medieval-style walkways, narrow streets, and old-style buildings.

 There is a bar there where you can hang out and take in the view, but there are only three tables.
 Which will give you an idea of how small and narrow it is here.

 The walkway between Corniglia and Vernazza is one of the few that remain open.
 We arrived too late in the day to make it but I would love to do it another time.

 All five villages of Cinque Terre are close together and accessible by train, ferry and some by hiking trail.

 So no matter where you stay in Cinque Terre, you will have the chance to explore them all, but choosing the right one for your home base will remove any small frustrations.

 It does get hot, and some facilities are limited (like places to do laundry!).

 If you are in doubt, then just stick to the larger towns of Riomaggiore and Monterossa.
 But we loved Vernazza and Manarola the most and would love to stay in either of these towns if we are to return to Cinque Terre in the future.